 On the last day of the visit, or possibly divided across 2-3 days, the Visitors will present a session to the leadership team and those who will lead aspects of the Internal Reflection process.
 This session will explain the next steps in the accreditation cycle and give insights into how to organize a successful Internal Reflection.
-Lead Visitors can find the most updated version of the workshop materials in the ACE Tool Kit in the ACE Preparatory Stage section.
 Lead Visitors will send out materials in advance of the visit so the school can share them with participants or print things as necessary.
 The Lead Visitor and the school's accreditation coordinator should work together to determine logistics for the workshop which may include table arrangements, materials needed, refreshments, etc.